SaraIglesiasSN/FDS-Assignment_2/README.md

 This repository/folder contains the solutions for group 15 of the Fundamentals of Distributed Systems RUG M.Sc. course for 2023, semester IIa.

-Before we to into the answers to the questions, a few important remark:
+Before we go into the answers to the questions, a few important remark:

 The `rmiregistry 1099` command needs to be interrupted and run again between runs of the server processes.
 Otherwise the server fails to establish a connection to the RMI Registry.